fshlarf/category-sorabel/README.md

 # build for production and launch server
 $ npm run build

+# CMS will serve at localhost:3000/add.
+You can add your data product here
 # NOTE: YOU MUST RUN THE BACKEND FOR BETTER EXPERIENCE!

 ```